TAKING THE BITE OUT OF BITE MARKS

-By Julius (Jay) Wachtel.
+For Police Issues by Julius (Jay) Wachtel.
 In February 1992 Columbus, Mississippi firefighters found the body of an 84-year old woman inside a smoldering home.
 She had been murdered with a butcher knife.
 Two fires were set, apparently to cover up the deed, but neither blaze took hold.

 Police didn’t discover any biological evidence.
 However, the victim had injuries consistent with rape.
 Investigators soon focused on Eddie Lee Howard.
 He lived nearby and had been in prison twice for sexual assault.
 Howard was picked up, driven past the crime scene and interrogated.
 Here is what police detective Dave Turner later wrote:

 Again he [Howard] told me that the case was solved and he told me that there was–uh–five or six other individuals involved and to keep investigating the case, that I would find out their roles in this case.
 Uh–and he asked me if I thought he was crazy.
 I looked at him and I said, "no, man–you know, I don't think you're crazy" and he said "well I'm not.
 I'm not crazy" and he said "I had a temper and that's why this happened."
 And when he said that, I mean shock just went across my body and I felt like at that point this was the guy that had actually committed the murder.

 Howard’s rambling account, while enough for the cop, hardly made for an airtight case.
 Howard had serious mental problems, and he would go on to deny committing the crime.
 Police and prosecutors needed more.
 According to the pathologist, the victim had suffered bite marks.
 So the authorities turned to top-gun forensic odontologist, Dr. Michael West.
 Sure enough, after examining the exhumed corpse Dr. West matched Howard’s dentition to bite marks on the victim’s neck, breast and arm.